About the Journal

 - the contribution is on the face of it of an adequate level of scholarly quality.

 Step 2 is an external evaluation where contributions accepted for review are subjected to anonymous blind reviews by at least two reviewers who will be selected according to availability and subject matter of the contribution.

 If the reviewers are not in agreement whether a contribution is publishable or not, or differ considerably on the changes/additions to be made, the manuscript might be sent to a third reviewer.
 However, the final decision to publish or not is made by the editors.
 The author is subsequently informed about the reviewer’s recommendations and, if necessary, requested to make the changes and/or additions as suggested by the reviewers.

 Both international and national reviewers are invited to participate in the peer review of manuscripts submitted for possible publication.
-The average period for feedback to authors is four (4) months but longer periods have been experienced in certain cases.
+The average period for feedback to authors is about four (4) months but longer periods are exceedingly being experienced as the journal grows.

 Contributions which do not comply with the guidelines and referencing style will be rejected outright.

 With the exception of special editions, PELJ/PER operate under a continuous publication model from 2016 onwards.

 Instead of using page numbers to cite a contribution within a year volume, a unique article identifier is used, namely the Digital Object Identifier (DOI) which is available on each contribution.